peterjmarko/llm-narrative-framework/docs/article_main_text.md

 The framework is designed to support three distinct research paths.
 For **direct replication**, researchers can use the static data files and randomization seeds included in the project's public repository to ensure computational reproducibility of the original findings.
 For **methodological replication**, the framework's automated tools can be used to generate a fresh dataset from the live Astro-Databank (ADB) to test the robustness of the findings.
 Finally, for **conceptual replication**, researchers can modify the framework itself (e.g., by using a different LLM or analysis script) to extend the research.

 The final study sample was derived from a multi-stage data preparation pipeline, as illustrated in Figure 1.
-This section provides a conceptual overview of the workflow; a detailed, step-by-step guide for the entire data preparation pipeline and experiment lifecycle is available in the **Supplementary Materials**.
+This section provides a conceptual overview of the workflow; a detailed, step-by-step guide for the entire data preparation pipeline and experiment workflow is available in the **Supplementary Materials**.
 The first stage, **Data Sourcing**, involved an initial query of the Astro-Databank (ADB) which selected subjects based on three source-level criteria: high-quality birth data (Rodden Rating 'A' or 'AA'), inclusion in the specific **Personal > Death** category to ensure the subject is deceased, and inclusion in the specific eminence category of **Notable > Famous > Top 5% of Profession**.

 <div align="center">
   <p>Figure 1: Flowchart of the sample derivation process, showing the number of subjects retained at each stage of the data preparation pipeline.</p>